Focal and Efficient IOU Loss for Accurate Bounding Box Regression: Experiments

 \subsection{Implementation Details}

 For fair comparisons, all experiments are implemented with PyTorch~\cite{pytorch}.
 The backbones used in the experiments are publicly available.
-For all experiments on COCO 2017 dataset, we use ResNet-50 backbone and run $90k$ iterations.
-We train detectors with $4$ GPUs ($4$ images per GPU), adopting the stochastic gradient descent (SGD) optimizer with the initial learning rate $0.01$ and decaying it by a factor of $0.1$ at $60k$ and $80k$.
+For most experiments on COCO 2017 dataset, we use ResNet-50 backbone and run $90k$ iterations.
+For comparisons with previous methods we run $90k$ iterations with various backbones.
+We train detectors with $4$ GPUs ($4$ images per GPU), adopting the stochastic gradient descent (SGD) optimizer with the initial learning rate $0.01$ and decaying it by a factor of $0.1$ at $50k,70k$ and $80k$.
+We doesn't following previous settings that decay the learning rate twice because EIOU loss brings larger gradients and high learning rate leads to unstable training.
 The default weight for BBR is set to $1.0$ for $\ell_n$-norm losses and $2.5$ for IOU-based losses.
 All other hyper-parameters follow the settings in ATSS~\cite{paa} if not specifically noted.

 In order to avoid the slow convergence speed in the early training period due to reweighting, we use the sum of weights in each batch to normalize the Focal-EIOU loss.
 Formally,

 where $n$ is the number of anchor-target pairs in each batch. $L_{EIOU_i}$ and $W_i$ are the EIOU loss of anchor-target pair $i$ and the corresponding weight.